 Cheap Foam and Fastening Systems

+I also looked to gauge the church seating cushions.
 While the foam was “virgin foam,” it was the cheapest available with questionable durability.
 The same was true with the fastening system; although they were T-Nuts, the quality of the steel, and by inference, their strength was questionable.

 A huge weakness was the fabric.
 There were no certifications from a trustworthy fabric manufacturer to back up the outlandish claim by the manufacturer as to wear.
 Workmanship, color fastness, durability, etc. were all questionable.